JessSumner/foobarnia/election/README.md

 #### Performance Considerations

 Once the tests are passing, consider this done.
 But, keep in mind, the tests involve only a small sample of votes.
-In reality, the Republic of Elbonia has a huge population - **9007199254740992** to be exact - and *everyone* votes.
+In reality, the Republic of Foobarnia has a huge population - **9007199254740992** to be exact - and *everyone* votes.
 Furthermore, anyone can run for president simply by sending a postcard to the election office, so there are typically *several thousand* candidates.
 How will